 Exposure and Accident Reporting

-Reporting Animal Bites and Scratches: Animal bites and scratches must be reported and treated following RARC’s procedures as outlined in the RARC User’s Guide.
+Reporting Bites and Scratches: Rodent bites and scratches must be reported and treated following RARC’s procedures.
 (Intranet Only)

-WCMC Students: Student Health Services provides annual health assessments and post-exposure medical assessments for students.
+WCM Students: Student Health Services provides annual health assessments and post-exposure medical assessments for students.
 Student Health Services is open between 8 a.m. and 4 p.m. on business days.
-Report immediately to Student Health Services, located at 418 East 71st Street, Suite 21.
+Report immediately to Student Health Services, located at 230 E 69th Street.
 More Information

-Emergency Medical Assistance for WCMC Students, Faculty and Staff: For more severe exposures/injuries, or injuries occurring during nights, weekends or holidays, report immediately to either:
+Emergency Medical Assistance for WCM Students, Faculty and Staff: For more severe exposures/injuries, or injuries occurring during nights, weekends or holidays, report immediately to either:

 - NewYork-Presbyterian Hospital Emergency Room: walk-in entrance is located at 68th Street and York Avenue.
 Map